r1k0/kigen/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 KIGen's linuxrc is the same as Genkernel's one except a couple of lines (bug using splash and luks for silent splash).
-Some GRUB examples of kernel command line boot options.
+Some GRUB examples of kernel command line boot options (haven't used LiLo for years).
 ::
  - LUKS